aparkerw/NewRelicAPMBaselineAutomation/README.md

 To run this script you will need to have **NodeJS** and **npm**installed on the system.

-Update the application dependencies by calling `npm i` from within the `GraphQL` folder.
+Update the application dependencies by calling `npm install` from within the `GraphQL` folder.

 You can either create the `.env` file as described below, or copy the `.env.template` file and add your credentials or you can define the environment vairables in the shell or inline (see examples below).